-Galileo offers pre-made statements to its clients, but only for certain account types and only with a predetermined format.
+Galileo offers JSON statements for its clients, but only for DDA, GPR, and savings accounts.
 (See Statements for more information.)
 If you want to produce customized statements that go beyond what Galileo offers, you can build your own statements using the daily raw data files (RDFs) that you get from Galileo.

 When assembling statements from the RDFs, keep the following in mind: